 The highly palatable River Sheoak growing well in the flexible tree sleeve.

 The next problem was the humidity in the tube.
 If I was able to ensure an air gap at the bottom this would allow the warm air in the tube to rise forming a convention column inside that would keep the air a little drier in the tube.
 For this I now use a short stake so I can staple the tube above the ground height using scrap wood.

 I leave them on until the tree is large enough to stand up for itself.
 I cut off the plastic and reuse the stake.
 It seems to work for a range of tree species including both natives and exotics.
 Fungal disease and aphids are occasional problems and it is important to regularly inspect the trees for broken poles or torn plastic.
 They are less effective on very windy sites and pushing the tube into the ground is difficult unless it is very wet.
 The guards do allow easy follow-up weed control which is important for the slower growing species.

 If you are willing to take the trouble to search out the materials and buy in bulk you can proably purchase the equipment for under $3/tree.
-If you are having trouble I can probably help.
-If you are in or around Melbourne I could supply them as a package (costs on application) -
+The 20mm electical conduit cable ties can be purchased from Hardware stores or electical supplies (you might even approach electricians for their leftover conduit)

 Tree sleeves are not the solution for everyone - they are expensive, labour demanding and not suitable on rocky soils.
 But, if you don't want to have to poison or shoot native wildlife to grow high value palatable tree species they may be an option.